 Phoebe is one-fourth of the performance art group Weak Staff, whose performances most often involve movement, narrative, and playfulness in exploring more serious themes.
 She also has performed Requiem in Water with the Suburban Piano Quartet at the Chicago River Museum in commeroration of the Eastland Disaster, and as the bus driver in an adaptation of Philip Glass’s Einstein on the Beach in Ann Arbor, Michigan.

 A graduate of University of Michigan’s School of Music, Theatre & Dance, Phoebe holds a Bachelor of Music in Piano Performance.
 Her principal teacher was Logan Skelton.
 In addition, she studied dance accompaniment with Christian Matijas-Mecca, vocal and instrumental collaboration with Katherine Collier, and harpsichord with Joseph Gascho.
 She has performed with Symphony Band (director Michael Haithcock), University Symphony Orchestra (director Kenneth Kiesler), and the Contemporary Directions Ensemble (director Roshanne Etezady).
-During their spring 2017 residency at the University of Michigan, Phoebe was chosen to perform with the piano/percussion ensemble Yarn/Wire.

 Originally from northern California, Phoebe studied with John McCarthy in San Francisco.
 In addition to playing piano, she also grew up playing saxophone and tap dancing.

 for all bookings and inquiries, please contact: email@example.com